The following items are not included with the Smartsuit Pro II but are required to get up and running:

 Your Smartsuit Pro II comes in a box containing the following items:

 - The Smartsuit Pro II - A textile suit embedded with 19 wired IMU sensors(17 sensors if Glove-Ready edition), a Hub, a USB-A battery connector cable (right-hand-side pocket), and an elastic headband(back pocket).

 - A USB-C to A cable to connect the Smartsuit Pro II to your computer (for configuration).

 ( later MacBook models do not have a USB-A slot.
 Please use a dongle as a USB-c to USB-C cable may not work properly).

 - A waterproof Smartsuit Pro II cover bag, to take your Smartsuit Pro on the road.

 - A hanger to hang and store your Smartsuit in a safe location.

 Motion Capture Stage: Considerations

-When using your Smartsuit Pro at a specific location, it is important to consider the hardware setup and take some precautions to get the best possible performance.
+When using your Smartsuit Pro II at a specific location, it is important to consider the hardware setup and take some precautions to get the best possible performance.